 Main work groups

-Bio-engineering & automation: These activities are led by the Fraunhofer IBMT to evaluate and develop improved stem cell culture and cryopreservation systems.
+Bio-engineering & automation: These activities are led by Fraunhofer IBMT to evaluate and develop improved stem cell culture and cryopreservation systems.

 Distribution & commerce: The European Cell Culture Collection (ECACC) of Public Health England (Department of Health, UK) will store distributable iPSC lines, process orders via their e-commerce platform and coordinate cell line distribution.

 Project management: The Project Administration Office provided by ARTTIC supports the Project Coordination team in the project administration and the reporting to IMI-JU and serves as contact point for the consortium partners for various matters.
-ARTTIC support also the different dissemination activities of the consortium.
+ARTTIC also supports the different dissemination activities of the consortium.

 In addition, EBiSC will benefit from scientific and ethical advice provided by independent international experts.